Best Of18 min read

 How to Choose the Right Email Marketing Platform for Your AI Business

-Here's the deal — run through this framework before you pull out a credit card.
+Here's the deal — work through this framework before you commit to anything.

 Step 1: Define Your Business Model

 You're a creator, educator, or researcher → ConvertKit wins.
-Its newsletter-native design, subscriber tagging, and digital product selling tools are purpose-built for this use case.
-Don't overcomplicate it.
+Its newsletter-native design, subscriber tagging, and digital product selling tools are built exactly for this.
+Don't overthink it.

 You're a SaaS or AI product company → ActiveCampaign or GetResponse.
 You need behavioral triggers tied to product usage, CRM integration, and multi-step nurture sequences.
 Both handle that without breaking a sweat.